 How do I protect someone I care for?

-- A high temperature (37.8 degrees or higher); or
+- A high temperature (37.8 degrees C or higher);

-- A new, continuous cough.
+- A new, continuous cough; or

 Keeping in touch with you

 We know that caring can be very isolating and staying at home as per guidance could make this worse so we have made and continue to make proactive calls to carers to check on their wellbeing.
 If you know anyone who would benefit from this support please get in touch with us by calling 01992 58 69 69 or email

 We have published these risk assessments here so you can read about how we are working to keep you safe.
 We will update this page with additional risk assessments and if there are any changes to share.